 \subsection{Upper bounds}

-In Sec.~\ref{sec:mop} we explained that the \acs{QFI} can be computed through minimization of the norm of $\alpha$ \eqref{eq:alpha} over all Kraus representations $\{K_{\theta, k}\}$ of the channel $\Lambda_\theta$.
-It follows that in order to compute \acs{QFI} for parallel or adaptive strategy we need to optimize over Kraus representations $\{K^{(N)}_{\theta, k}\}$ of the whole channel $\Lambda^{(N)}_\theta=\Lambda^{\otimes N}_\theta$ which is exponentially hard in $N$.
-However, if we only want to obtain the upper-bounds, we may dramatically reduce the complexity of the optimization, and reformulate computation of the bound in a way that only minimization over Kraus representation of the \emph{single channel} $\Lambda_\theta$ is required \cite{Demkowicz2012, Kurdzialek2023, kurdzialek2024bounds, Demkowicz2014, Kolodynski2013}.
+In Sec.~\ref{sec:mop} we explained that the \acs{QFI} can be computed via minimization of the norm of $\alpha$ \eqref{eq:alpha} over all Kraus representations $\{K_{\theta, k}\}$ of the channel $\Lambda_\theta$.
+It follows that in order to compute \acs{QFI} for parallel or adaptive strategy we need to optimize over Kraus representations $\{K^{(N)}_{\theta, k}\}$ of the whole channel $\Lambda^{(N)}_\theta=\Lambda^{\otimes N}_\theta$---a task that is exponentially hard in $N$.
+However, if we only want to obtain the upper bounds, we may dramatically reduce the complexity of the optimization, and reformulate the computation of the bound in a way that only minimization over Kraus representations of the \emph{single channel} $\Lambda_\theta$ is required \cite{Demkowicz2012, Kurdzialek2023, kurdzialek2024bounds, Demkowicz2014, Kolodynski2013}.

-In case of parallel strategies this leads to an upper-bound of the form \cite{Escher2011, Demkowicz2012, Kolodynski2013}:
+In case of parallel strategies this leads to an upper bound of the form \cite{Escher2011, Demkowicz2012, Kolodynski2013}:

 where $\alpha(h)$ is defined in \eqref{eq:alpha}, while